-The Group acquired a controlling interest in the Giro Gold Project during the year, with the majority of the purchase consideration comprising the issue of shares and options in Burey Gold Limited.
+The Group acquired a controlling interest in the Giro Gold Project last year, with the majority of the purchase consideration comprising the issue of shares and options in Burey Gold Limited.
 Details are provided in Note 23.
-In the previous year the Group sold its interest in the Mansounia Gold Project where partial consideration amounting to \$872,115 was settled by the receipt of 4.65 million shares in Blox Inc, a US over the counter listed entity (refer Note 10).
+Share based payments of \$433,897 (2015 - \$25,057) were classified and capitalised under exploration expenditure for incentive securities awarded to exploration staff.